nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Operands**

-We introduced the ``Scalar Math`` node in lesson 01 and 02, the Math node (from the Number menu) has many operations called operands.
+We introduced the ``Scalar Math`` node in lesson 01 and 02, the ``Scalar Math`` node (from the Number menu) has many operations called operands.
 We'll focus on these to get the vertex components.

 +----------------------+---------+--------------------------------------------------------+
 | Operand              |  Symbol | Behaviour                                              |